solacese/openapi-asyncapi-tools/README.md

   --help     Show this message and exit.

 Commands:
-  generateAsyncAPI  Generate an AsyncAPI spec for the specified Application generateOpenAPI   Generate a OpenAPI spec for the specified Domain that... importOpenAPI     Generate an Application based on the specified OpenAPI...
+  createQueue       Generate a queue based on the specified OpenAPI 3.0... generateAsyncAPI  Generate an AsyncAPI spec for the specified Application generateOpenAPI   Generate a OpenAPI spec for the specified Domain that... importOpenAPI     Generate an Application based on the specified OpenAPI...

+$ sep --version
+sep, version 0.0.4
 ```

 ## Known Issues